Resources for Learning Clojurecode clojure

 I find these kinds of problems alternately soothing (when I get them right away) and maddening (when I actually have to work at them).
 They are like crossword puzzles for programmers, and they do really help reinforce the material from the books.
 Due to the way the problems are implemented, they are unfortunately limited in terms of how they cover Java interoperability, macros, and concurrency.

 After you’ve read an introductory text, worked some problems and maybe started one or two personal projects with the language, you’re ready for The Joy of Clojure.
-This book is somewhat hard to describe; I started it too early, then came back after six months and it make a whole lot more sense.
+This book is somewhat hard to describe; I started it too early, then came back after six months and it made a whole lot more sense.
 The best way to explain The Joy of Clojure is that it helps you to understand both some of the quirks of the language and what makes it truly great, and will help you evolve from writing clumsy translations of what you’ve learned in other languages, to truly compact, elegant, idiomatic Clojure code.

 After, or perhaps during, Joy of Clojure, take a deep dive into macros, the secret sauce of Lisp.
 Macros allow one to implement new language features in order to make one’s code elegant and expressive, and to optimize the fit to one’s problem domain.
 Paul Graham’s On Lisp is mostly about macros; Hoyte’s Let over Lambda refers to On Lisp many times and builds on some of the foundations laid in that book.